Undeceived

 Undeceived is the second LP and third studio release by Norwegian Christian metal band Extol.
 It was released in 2000 on Solid State Records and re-released in 2002 on Century Media; all releases of the album other than the Solid State version switch the two opening tracks, such that "Undeceived" is the first track on the album.

 Reception

 In 2010, HM magazine placed Undeceived at No. 96 on its Top 100 Christian Rock Albums of All Time list stating that "Burial introduced us to these Nordic Viking metallers, but Undecieved [sic] kicked it up even another notch."
-Heaven's Metal fanzine ranked it No. 5 on its Top 100 Christian metal albums of all-time list.
+It also ranked it No. 5 on its Top 100 Christian metal albums of all-time list.